Hye-Ararat/Ararat/README.md

 1. Clone the source code by Git URL or by ZIP or download from the [releases](https://github.com/Hye-Organization/Ararat/releases)
 2. `cd Ararat` then `npm install`
+3. `npm run build` to make a high-performance build of the panel
-3. Finally, `npm run start` to start a developer instance of the panel
+4. Finally, `npm run start` to start an instance of the panel

 ### Documentation